 Not another faceless First Aid company.
 At Heart2Heart its personal and we make it our mission to make first aid training fun and fresh with flexible online and face to face delivery options for First Aid & Mental Health First Aid.
 No more boring tick the box training!

 At home, in the field, at work or play, our mission is to equip individuals and organisations to respond with confidence when it counts.
 That means quality, reliable equipment you can count on in a crisis.
 We supply quality defibrillators and first-aid equipment as well as PPE, Safety, Work Wear, Fire and Signage through our Panku Safety arm.

 Our Trainers have real life experience in the medical field and our participants receive nationally recognised qualifications and statements of attainment.
 Heart2Heart delivers this Nationally Recognised Training in partnership with ALP Group RTO 3586 and Mental Health First Aid Australia.

-Heart2Heart is an Indigenous (Palyku) owned business trading under the banner of Panku Pty Ltd (meaning 'united, together' in Nyiyaparli).
+Heart2Heart is a Supply Nation Certified Indigenous (Palyku) owned business trading under the banner of Panku Pty Ltd (meaning 'united, together' in Nyiyaparli).
 We believe unity and a willingness to work together for mutual benefit is fundamental to building a prosperous Indigenous and Australian economy.

 Commonwealth buyers can purchase directly from Indigenous businesses for contracts of any size and value using the Indigenous business exemption (Exemption 17) in the Commonwealth Procurement Rules.